-Hafa Adai and Welcome!
+Hafa Adai and Welcome.
 On behalf of the President, Faculty, and Management Team, I would like to thank you for your interest in the course and workshop offerings of the Continuing Education and Workforce Development (CEWD), Guam Community College.
 The CEWD programs are in alignment with GCC's mission of being "a leader in career and technical workforce development", by offering a wide variety of classroom and other educational experiences designed to enhance your professional development and optimize your employment options.

 We take great pride in working hand-in-hand with our industry leaders and business professionals to ensure the training we provide is relevant to the current business environment, and of the highest quality in all of Micronesia.
 Our various courses are specific and short-term, and are designed for the working professional.
 We also offer extensive testing opportunities for individuals interested in seeking national certificates and licenses.
-If you are simply seeking to enrich your life through learning, we offer a wide variety of classes for you to explore as well.
+Personal enrichment classes can also be offered on an as-needed basis.

-The Continuing Education & Workforce Development Office is located in Room 2123 on the 1st floor of the Administration Building (Bld.
+The Continuing Education & Workforce Development Office is located on the 1st floor of the Student Services & Administration Building (Bld.
 2000) on the Guam Community College Campus.
-For more information about our professional trainings, enrichment courses or room rental rates, please contact Continuing Education & Workforce Development at 671-735-5640/5574 or send us an email at learning4life@guamcc.edu.
-You can also visit our web site at http://guamcc.edu/Runtime/facilitiesrental.aspx
+For more information about our professional trainings, enrichment courses or facilities rental rates, please contact Continuing Education & Workforce Development at 671-735-5640/5574 or send us an email at learning4life@guamcc.edu.
+You can also visit our web site at http://guamcc.edu/Runtime/ContinuingEducation.aspx.